Militants free scores of abducted Nigerian schoolgirls after month in captivity

-DAPCHI, Nigeria (Reuters) - Islamist militants drove scores of kidnapped Nigerian schoolgirls back into the town where they had been captured a month ago and abruptly set them free on Wednesday.
+DAPCHI, Nigeria (Reuters) - Islamist militants freed scores of kidnapped Nigerian schoolgirls on Wednesday, driving them back into the town where they had been captured a month ago.

-The captors gave no reason for their release, but Nigeria denied that a ransom had been paid.
+The captors gave no reason for their release, which triggered celebrations and tears, but the government denied that a ransom had been paid.
 Several of the girls said some of their friends had died in captivity and one was still being held.

-The fighters from the Boko Haram group, some shouting ‘God is greatest’, drove the girls back into the northeast town of Dapchi in a line of trucks in the morning, dropped them off then left, witnesses told Reuters.
+The fighters from the Boko Haram group, some shouting “God is greatest”, drove the girls back into the northeast town of Dapchi in a line of trucks in the morning and dropped them off before leaving, witnesses told Reuters.
+Some residents fled as the convoy rolled in.

 “I don’t know why they brought us back but they said because we are children of Muslims,” one of the freed girls, Khadija Grema, told Reuters.

+After the release, in the nearby village of Jumbam, some of the girls held each other and wept, huddling on the ground in beige hijabs as residents stood around them.

-Aliyu Maina, reunited with his 13-year-old daughter, said the fighters “stopped and blocked the road, they didn’t talk to anybody, they didn’t greet anybody.”
+Aliyu Maina, reunited with his 13-year-old daughter, said the fighters “stopped and blocked the road, they didn’t talk to anybody, they didn’t greet anybody”.

 “They said people should make space for people to recognize their children and I got my child.”

-Boko Haram has waged a nine-year insurgency in northeast Nigeria and neighboring states that has seen tens of thousands of people killed, more than 2 million displaced and thousands abducted.
+Boko Haram has waged a insurgency for nine years in northeast Nigeria and neighboring states in which tens of thousands of people have been killed, more than 2 million displaced and thousands abducted.

 A 2015 military campaign drove the group from most territory it controlled, but much of the area remains beyond government rule, and insurgents still stage attacks from strongholds near Lake Chad.

 The kidnapping of 110 girls aged 11-19 on Feb.
 19 from Dapchi was the biggest mass abduction since Boko Haram took more than 270 schoolgirls from the town of Chibok in 2014 - a case that triggered international outrage.

 Dapchi residents said more than 100 girls had returned on Wednesday.
+As of Wednesday afternoon, the Nigerian government was transporting the girls by bus to Maiduguri, one of the largest cities in the northeast and the hub for the fight against Boko Haram.

-“One is still with them because she is a Christian,” said Grema, the freed girl.
+“One girl is still with them because she is a Christian,” said Grema, the freed student.
 “About five are dead but it was not as if they killed them - it was because of the stress and trauma that made them tired and weak.”

 “They didn’t harm us,” Grema added.
 “They were giving us food, very good food.
 We didn’t have any problem.”